elaq/krakow-sightseeing/krakow.md

 * [Tyniec](https://en.wikipedia.org/wiki/Tyniec) - it's actually a part of Krakow, but it's quite far and it's not a top attraction.
 I put it here to make the story complete :-)

-* [Auschwitz](https://en.wikipedia.org/wiki/Auschwitz_concentration_camp) - around 1h by car from Krakow, there are plenty of companies that organize trips for toursits
+* [Auschwitz](https://en.wikipedia.org/wiki/Auschwitz_concentration_camp) - around 1h by car from Krakow, there are plenty of companies that organize trips for toursits, it's a full day trip though

 ## Restaurants